 - 3-4 tablespoons of local raw honey (or 2-3 tablespoons of bee pollen)

-- 2-3 cups of bone broth (made with turmeric)
+- 2-3 cups of bone broth; made with turmeric or golden paste (optional)

-Sydney loves it.
-She's been eating her food with more vigor since I started adding the above mixture, which J named Jenga-Juice for Dogs, to her food.
-Next time, I'll be adding blueberries to the mix.
+The dogs love it.
+Sydney's been eating her food with more vigor since I started adding the above mixture, which J named Jenga-Juice for Dogs, to her food.

 I used the following tools to mix up 10 pounds: